-About the Medium- to Long-Term Sustainability Management Plan growth.
+About the Medium- to Long-Term Sustainability Management Plan

+In line with its corporate philosophy, "Everything we do is for our customers," the Kaga Electronics Group is striving for both the realization of a sustainable society and its own sustainable growth.
 In the course of these pursuits, we honor input gleaned via dialogue with customers, business partners, shareholders, investors, employees, and all other stakeholders.
 In this way, we seek to proactively play our part in realizing a sustainable society even as we endeavor to raise our corporate value.